JVS Scholarship Program

 The JVS Scholarship Program provides qualified Jewish students whose primary residence is in Los Angeles with need-based financial aid, in the belief that education represents the first step to career success.

-Since its founding in 1972, the JVS Scholarship Program has awarded over $5.5 million to 3,718 students.
-Recipients, who range from high school graduates to those entering new career paths later in life, have used our yearly scholarships, which range from $2,000 to $5,000, to study everything from visual art to psychology, dentistry to pharmacology, rabbinical studies to law and medicine.
+Since its founding in 1972, the JVS Scholarship Program has awarded over $6.5 million to over 4,000 students.
+Recipients, who range from high school graduates to those entering new career paths later in life, have used our yearly scholarships, which range from $2,000 to $10,000, to study everything from visual art to psychology, dentistry to pharmacology, rabbinical studies to law and medicine.

 - Must be Jewish

 - Permanent and legal resident of Los Angeles County - for a minimum of three years